 All too often, our faith tragically fails to flourish because instead of learning to be content regardless of our circumstances, we endlessly strive to rearrange and manipulate the details in our lives, in order to bring about a “temporary joy”― one that never lasts and never fully satisfies.
 We’re not satisfied with contented dissatisfaction. —Cherie Hill

-This week I’d like to share with you some observations from life and God’s Word regarding our expectations and longings that have been unfulfilled or have disappointed us.
-I hope these will encourage you as you take a look at the expectations in your life.
+This week I’d like to share with you some observations from life and God’s Word regarding our unfulfilled expectations and desires.
+I hope these will encourage you as you take a look at the expectations in your own life.

 1. Our deep longings that can’t be satisfied are very normal.